fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 'Ad was an ancient Arab tribe.
 Hud is sometimes identified with Eber.
 People of Aad were tall, strong and famous for their craftsmanshift, especially in building construction.

-<p>At first, Ad people worshipped only Allah but then they made idols from stones. and Allah sent them their brother Hud. and they called their prophet a fool and a liar and said tell Allah to send his punishment if you are truthfull.
+At first, Ad people worshipped only Allah but then they made idols from stones. and Allah sent them their brother Hud. and they called their prophet a fool and a liar and said tell Allah to send his punishment if you are truthfull.
 Then a draught happened.
 Plants died but people continued to worship idols.
 The draught lasted 3 years.
 Allah told Hud to gather his followers and leave.

 And then a black cloud approached them.
 People of Aad thought that this cloud will bring them rain.
 The weather changed.
 The wind ripped their houses apart and destroyed their buildings.
 The storm did not stop until the entire region was reduced to ruins.

     We sent to the people of 'Ad their brother Hud, who said: "O my people, worship God; you have no other god but He.
 (As for the idols,) you are only inventing lies.

     O my people, I ask no recompense of you for it: My reward is with Him who created me.
 Will you not, therefore, understand?
     O my people, beg your Lord to forgive you, and turn to Him in repentance.
 He will send down rain in torrents for you from the skies, and give you added strength.
 So do not turn away from Him as sinners."

     They said: "O Hud, you have come to us with no proofs.
 We shall not abandon our gods because you say so, nor believe in you.
     All we can say is that some of our gods have smitten you with evil."
 He replied:" I call God to witness, and you be witness too, that I am clear of what you associate (in your affairs)

     Apart from Him.
 Contrive against me as much as you like, and give me no respite.
     I place my trust in God who is my Lord and your Lord.
 There is no creature that moves on the earth who is not held by the forelock firmly by Him.
 Verily the way of my Lord is straight.

     If you turn away, then (remember) I have delivered to you the message I was sent with.
 My Lord will put other people in your place, and you will not be able to prevail against Him.
 Indeed my Lord keeps a watch over all things."
     Qur'an, sura 11 (Hud), ayah 50-57